Consumer ADR GuidanceContact Us: 0203 621 3908 OR 0782 796 1764 OR email@example.com

-ProMediate’s charges must be paid by the consumer when the complaint is submitted to Click2Resolve (except in the case of lawyers’ complaints where there is no charge to the consumer, or if the business agrees to pay the consumer’s share of the mediation costs).
+ProMediate’s charges must be paid by the consumer when the complaint is submitted to us (except in the case of lawyers’ complaints or OfCom/communications where there is no charge to the consumer, or if the business agrees to pay the consumer’s share of the mediation costs).

 We do not make a decision about your dispute but conciliate and mediate between you and the business in an attempt to help you to reach a settlement.
 The process is entirely voluntary and non-binding until any agreement is reached between you.